robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 #### 3.1.1: Avoiding extra copies to stack

-In the recursive calls, there were some `int` values being copied from the previous `GameState` into the local function space before being copied again into the current `GameState`.
-I avoided this by simply referencing the previous `GameState` members by reference rather than copying.
+In the recursive calls, there were some `int` values being copied from the previous `GameState` into the local stack frame before being copied again into the current `GameState`.
+I avoided this by accessing the previous `GameState` members by reference rather than copying them to the new stack.

 This led to a 6% speedup.

 #### 3.1.2: Shortening `int` -> `int{8,16}_t`

-Each member of the `GameState` struct represented integer values that were bounded to small values.
-I replaced all these 4-byte wide `int` types with 1- and 2-byte wide integer types (`int8_t`/`int16_t`) based on the values they could take on.
+Each member of the `GameState` struct represents integer values that are bounded within small values.
+I replaced all these 4-byte wide `int` types with 1- and 2-byte wide integer types (`int8_t`/`int16_t`) based on the minimum/maximum values they could take on.

 This resulted in a 5% spedup.

 ### 3.2: `path`: `vector` -> `array`

-Since the search depth could never exceed 30, I switched out `path` to be an `array` instead of a `vector`.
+Since the search depth could never exceed 30, I switched out `path` to be an `array<MoveOrAction, 30>` instead of a `vector<MoveOrAction>`.

 This led to a 2% speedup.

 ## 4: Gotta go `-Ofast`